SnowdogApps/magento2-alpaca-theme/MIGRATION_GUIDE.md

 ```

 ## Tools
-You can use [this helper](https://github.com/SnowdogApps/theme-alpaca-upgrade-helper) to update Alpaca theme to version >= 2.26.0
+You can use [this helper](https://github.com/SnowdogApps/theme-alpaca-upgrade-helper) to update child theme styles to Alpaca version >= 2.26.0

 ## Step by step guide